 The Graduate Certificate in Construction Management prepares students and professionals to succeed in the construction industry.
 The construction industry builds the basic infrastructure necessary to sustain modern cities and communities.
 The successful delivery of such infrastructure requires skillful project managers to navigate the various steps of the project delivery process.
 Certificate holders will acquire experience in various aspects of construction management such as planning, environmental compliance, design, right-of-way acquisition, estimation, resource management, financing and scheduling.

-The 12-credit hour Graduate Certificate in Construction Management will be offered as both part of a graduate program and as a stand alone certificate.
+The 12-credit hour Graduate Certificate in Construction Management is offered as part of a graduate program or as a stand-alone certificate.
+CV_ENG 7500, Introduction to Construction Management, is required.
 The following is a partial list of course offerings which can be used to complete the certificate program.
-Other classes could also be used as part of the certificate.
+Other classes could also be used as part of the certificate upon approval.

 |ARCHST 7323||Sustainable Technologies and Systems||3|

 |CV_ENG 7120||Airport Engineering||3|

 |CV_ENG 7145||Civil and Environmental Engineering Legal Issues 3||3|

 |FINANC 8110||Managerial Finance I 2||1-3|

 |MANGMT 8390||Organizational Behavior and Management: Dyadic, Group and Organizational Processes||1.5|